grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 - `pycrypto` and `pycryptodome` _have to be installed in that order_.
 If you get errors concerning `Crypto.KDF` then uninstall both and re-install in that order.
 Make sure you use the versions listed in `requirements.txt`. `pycryptodome` is a legacy dependency and will be removed as soon as possible.

-- Sovereign import script is very slow because it's scrypt'ing keystore files.
+- Sovereign import script is very slow because it's scrypt'ing keystore files for the accounts that it creates.
 An improvement would be optional and/or asynchronous keyfile generation.